-Mr. Garrett’s community and professional involvement included the NAACP (Life Member); the South Carolina Mortician’s Association (President); the National Funeral Directors and Morticians Association Board (Life Member); the Greenville County Planning Commission; the Greenville County Medical Examiner’s Board; Goodwill Industries (Board Member); Minority Business Development Corporation (Board Member); 100 Black Men; Mu Pi Chapter of Omega Psi Phi Fraternity, Inc.; Delta Beta Boule Fraternity; Club Esquire; Greenville Technical College Entrepreneurs Forum; Rainbow PUSH Steering Committee; Minority Economic Development Institute (Board Member); the Urban League (Board Member); Greenville County Human Relations Board; Dan River Mills Scholarship Board; Greenville Technical College Advisory Board; Senior Citizens’ Board; Senior Action Advisory Board; First Union National (now Wells Fargo) Bank Local Advisory Board; Greenville Chamber of Commerce uyg,7,lgf (Board Member); the Chamber of Commerce 300 Club; the Allen Temple Community Development Corporation Board; USC Spartanburg’s Carolina Piedmont Foundation; Habitat for Humanity (Board Member); Save our Sons (Board Member); and the Phillis Wheatley Board.
+Mr. Garrett’s community and professional involvement included the NAACP (Life Member); the South Carolina Morticians Association (President); the National Funeral Directors and Morticians Association Board (Life Member); the Greenville County Planning Commission; the Greenville County Medical Examiner’s Board; Goodwill Industries (Board Member); Minority Business Development Corporation (Board Member); 100 Black Men; Mu Pi Chapter of Omega Psi Phi Fraternity, Inc.; Delta Beta Boule; Club Esquire; Greenville Technical College Entrepreneurs Forum; Rainbow PUSH Steering Committee; Minority Economic Development Institute (Board Member); the Greenville Urban League/Urban League of the Upstate (Board Member); Greenville County Human Relations Board; Dan River Mills Scholarship Board; Greenville Technical College Advisory Board; Senior Citizens’ Board; Senior Action Advisory Board; First Union National (now Wells Fargo) Bank Local Advisory Board; Greenville Chamber of Commerce (Board Member); the Chamber of Commerce 300 Club; the Allen Temple Community Development Corporation Board; USC Spartanburg’s Carolina Piedmont Foundation; Habitat for Humanity (Board Member); Save our Sons (Board Member); and the Phillis Wheatley Board.

-Mr. Garrett’s dedicated, faithful service and commitment to the Springfield Baptist Church was exemplified in his 22-year tenure on the Trustee Board, during which he was Chairman for several years, and his membership on the Building Fund Committee (Chairman), Budget Committee, Finance Committee, and the Springfield Baptist Church Executive Committee of the Boy Scouts of America.
+Mr. Garrett’s faithful service, generosity and commitment to the Springfield Baptist Church were exemplified in his tenure on the Trustee Board, during which he was chairman for 22 years, and his membership on the Building Fund Committee (chairman), Budget Committee, Finance Committee, and the Springfield Baptist Church Executive Committee of the Boy Scouts of America.